The Choir of St. Giles’ Cathedral

 More information about the installation can be found here.

 - Please note that Burns&Beyond live music events being held at St. Giles’ Cathedral will be in unreserved theatre-style seating

-- The wearing of face masks is required in our indoor venues for all staff, audiences and contractors, whether seated or standing, unless exempt (please remember that some people may not have visible reasons for their exemptions.
+- Currently the wearing of face masks is required in our indoor venues for all staff, audiences and contractors, whether seated or standing, unless exempt (please remember that some people may not have visible reasons for their exemptions.
 This is a Scottish Government legal requirement Coronavirus (COVID-19): staying safe and protecting others – gov.scot (www.gov.scot).

 - Although it is not an entry requirement, for your safety and the safety of others, we recommend taking a lateral flow test prior to attending the concert.
 Tests are available here.

 - In accordance with Scottish Government guidance, audience members attending the Burns&Beyond Les Colombes event and concerts held in St. Giles Cathedral will NOT be required to show they have been fully vaccinated (or otherwise exempt) on entry to the venue.